tom-bjorkholm/wizard-ui-bridge/wizard_ui_bridge/example/src/wizard_ui_example/README.md

 Implementing the add/remove interface is left out here only for brevity, so `ask_table()` raises `NotImplementedError` for a variable-row request rather than silently returning just the starting rows.
-See the variable-row table in `WizardUiBridgeConsole` and `WizardUiBridgeTextual` for two implementations.
+See the variable-row table in `WizardUiBridgeConsole`, `WizardUiBridgeTextual` and the `WizardUiBridgeTk` of the companion package `wizard-tk-bridge` for three implementations.

 ### User experience second: the "override to improve" move